This blog is written for every boy and girl, man and woman, and for every human being who:

 The Untreated Mentally Ill Parent

 As an adult, on one of the rare occasions I met with my adopted mother, I asked her what her reason was for adopting my sister and I. Her breezy answer, "Oh, I should never have been a mother!
 It was not for me after all.
 I disliked every minute of it.
 You girls were as good as could be, but I was glad when you left.
 I detested every part of it.
 I was never a maternal person.
 I suppose, in retrospect, I wanted to keep up with my girlfriends who had children.
-I remember one day while I was out shopping with a friend from church, I saw a little girl with the cutest red shoes.
+I remember one day while I was out shopping with a friend from the office, I saw a little girl with the cutest red shoes.
 So, I went home and insisted that we get two girls.
 Dumbest decision I ever made!"

 While it was troubling to hear this, it was even more troubling to have zero explanation or the slightest idea why she felt this way.
-The answer arrived many years later, shortly after her death when I discovered that my adopted mother and my adopted father had been diagnosed with bi-polar disorder in their 40s.
+The answer arrived many years later, shortly after her death when I discovered that my adopted mother and my adopted father had been diagnosed with bi-polar disorder.
 As a therapist, part of my role is as an advocate to end the stigma of mental illness.
 There is no shame in being treated for a condition like bi-polar disorder.
 However, during that time, this would have likely been shaming news.
 Thus they held this secret to their graves.

 Tragically, both of my adoptive parents had refused to seek on going treatment or comply with recommended medication support.
 Instead, they struggled along with their untreated mental illness, and my sister and I bore the consequences of this.
 Sadly, neither of these individuals ever took ownership or offered an apology for the abuses they perpetrated on us.